Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Conclusion

 \section{Conclusion}

-We proposed AirGNNs in order to improve architecture robustness to wireless channel impairments for decentralized implementation of GNNs.
-AirGNNs consist of multiple layers with each layer comprising graph filters over the air and a pointwise nonlinearity.
-They incorporate communication channels into graph signal processing and leverage noisy neighborhood information to extract features, which alleviate the performance degradation caused by channel fading and noise.
-We account for random channel states in the cost function and developed a SGD based method for training AirGNNs.
-We showed the proposed training procedure is equivalent to running SGD on an associated stochastic optimization problem and proved its convergence to a stationary solution.
-Numerical experiments are performed on decentralized tasks of source localization and multi-robot flocking, corroborating the effectiveness of AirGNNs to improve the performance over communication channels.
+This paper focused on channel impairments of wireless communications in decentralized implementation of GNNs.
+We performed stability analysis to study the performance degradation of GNNs under channel impairments, and developed graph neural networks over the air (AirGNNs) to alleviate this performance degradation.
+AirGNNs consist of multiple layers with each layer comprising graph filters implemented over the air and a pointwise nonlinearity.
+They incorporate communication channels into graph signal processing and rely on noisy neighborhood information to extract features, which improve the architecture robustness to channel fading and noise.
+When channel state information (CSI) is available at the transmitting nodes, we proposed a signal transmission strategy, referred to as truncated channel-inversion power control, to further improve the performance within the AirGNN architecture.
+When CSI is unknown, we account for random channel states in the cost function and developed a SGD based method to train AirGNNs.
+We showed the proposed training procedure is equivalent to running SGD on an associated stochastic optimization problem, proved its convergence to a stationary solution, and characterized statistical behavior of the trained model through variance analysis.
+Numerical experiments are performed on decentralized tasks of source localization and multi-robot flocking, corroborating the effectiveness of AirGNNs to improve the task performance in wireless networks over communication channels.
+For future work, we plan to evaluate AirGNNs with other channel models and in other decentralized tasks, such as power outage prediction in smart grids and decentralized navigation of multi-robot systems.